Public image of Taylor Swift: Industrial complex

-Publicity
+Public relations

 In her "You Need to Calm Down" music video, Swift critiqued the media for pitting female artists against each other by portraying drag queens impersonating various pop stars competing for one crown.

 Swift has been a polarizing figure; according to Coscarelli, even though Swift has "studiously avoided" instances of controversy, she has been met with "extra-musical headlines".
 Her fame has had detrimental effects on her position in the media; some are genuine critique of her actions, while the rest constitute unverified tabloid gossip that has resulted in various moments of negative press for Swift.
 Shaina Weatherhead of Collider wrote that all of Swift's moves are "closely monitored and analyzed", Clash described Swift as a lightning rod for both praise and criticism, and branding expert Jeetendehr Sehdev told Fortune, "People love her or hate her".
 Vox journalist Alex Abad-Santos agreed, claiming "it's impossible to be neutral" about Swift, with the public opinion of her having developed two polar extremes; he described Swift as a cultural Rorschach test.
 Marie Claire declared Swift as "one of the most idolized and scrutinized women of her generation."

 Swift has generally used negative critique as musical inspiration, writing songs such as "Shake It Off" (2014), "Look What You Made Me Do" (2017), and "You Need to Calm Down" (2019).
 Public relations academic Nancy Marshall wrote in Forbes that Swift's "omnipresence provides valuable lessons for the entire public relations industry."
 Marketing executive Stacy Jones estimated Swift's earned media value at $130 billion.

+Celebrity disputes

-Swift's public disputes and alleged "feuds" have received widespread online attention and media coverage.
+Swift's publicized disputes and alleged "feuds" have received widespread online attention and media coverage.
 She began experiencing media "overexposure" in 2012.
 Some media are noted for igniting "beef" between Swift and other celebrities, especially against other women.
 Swift has had "feuds" with celebrities like Katy Perry and Nicki Minaj, where Perry responded after Swift accused an unnamed singer of trying to sabotage Swift's tour.
-Animosity alleged by media outlets also contest Swift against Cardi B, Adele, Demi Lovato, SZA, and Ariana Grande—despite the fact that Swift engaged none of them and even attempted to quash some of the rumors—and against her former boyfriends Joe Jonas, John Mayer, Calvin Harris, and Jake Gyllenhaal.
+Animosity alleged by media outlets also contest Swift against Cardi B, Adele, Demi Lovato, SZA, and Ariana Grande—despite the fact that Swift engaged none of them and even attempted to debunk some of the rumors—and against her former boyfriends Joe Jonas, John Mayer, Calvin Harris, and Jake Gyllenhaal.
 West has been a significant source of controversy in Swift's public image.